Unemployment Insurance Handbook for Employers (UCB-201-P)

 Required Benefit Report

-A mailed request for information which the employer, where specified, is legally obligated to file with the Department.
-The required benefit reports include: Form UCB-16, Separation Notice, Form UCB-23, Wage Verification/Eligibility Report, Form UCB-719 Urgent Request for Wages and the Quarterly Wage Report.
+A mailed request for information which the employer, where specified, is legally obligated to file with the department.
+Required benefit reports include: Form UCB-16, Separation Notice; Form UCB-23, Wage Verification/Eligibility Report; and the Form UCB-719, Urgent Request for Wages.